A Workflow Was Productive, but Too Fragile to Scale

 What is hidden is not effort alone.

-It is the fact that some people are functioning as:
+It is the fact that some people are functioning as translation layers, quality normalization layers, exception handlers, escalation routers, and living standards repositories all at once.

 It is from person-carried structure to system-carried structure.